Campus access and visitors

 Visitors are not required to have a negative Covid test before coming to MIT’s campus.

-The general public is allowed in outdoor spaces and select indoor campus spaces; these include Building W20/Stratton Student Center (first floor and basement), Building 32/Stata (first floor), and Building 76/Koch Institute (first floor).
+The general public is allowed in outdoor spaces and select indoor campus spaces; these include Building W20/Stratton Student Center (first floor and basement) and E38/MIT Welcome Center.

 Otherwise, only authorized visitors are allowed inside MIT buildings.
 Visitors may be authorized to access MIT buildings in the following ways: